CanDIG/CanDIGv2/docs/install-candig.md

 ```bash
 LOCAL_IP_ADDR=<your local IP>
 ```
-Where `<your local IP>` is your local network IP (e.g. 192.168.x.x)
+Where `<your local IP>` is your local network IP (e.g. 192.168.x.x, or another reserved IP  address.)

-If you can see the data portal at http://candig.docker.internal:5080/, your installation was successful.

-Confirm your installation with the [automatic tests](/docs/ingest-and-test.md).

 ### Update Firewall